AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 </tr>
 <tr>
 <td>{api:anychart.core.ui.Tooltip#onDomReady}onDomReady(){api}</td>
-<td>all HTML elements of the tooltip added to the DOM
+<td>All HTML elements of the tooltip are added to the DOM.

-срабатывает 1 раз
-ему передаются ссылки на 4 созданных элемента (контекст хэндлера + ссылка на div-структуру в предыдущем разделе)</td>
+This method gets links to four div elements of the tooltip (see the  [CSS Classes](#css_classes) section).
+The event is triggered only once.</td>
 </tr>
 <tr>
 <td>{api:anychart.core.ui.Tooltip#onBeforeTitleChange}onBeforeTitleChange(){api}</td>